keedio/flume-ftp-source/README.md

 ### Optional Parameters for flume ######

-###### Discover delay, each configured milisecond directory will be explored.If
+###### Discover delay, each configured milisecond directory will be explored.
- this parameter is omitted, default value will be set to 10000 ms.
+If this parameter is omitted, default value will be set to 10000 ms.
 >     agent.sources.<fpt1 | ftps1 | sftp1>.run.discover.delay=5000